Steve has over a decade of experience in information technology security, and has been pursuing a minimalist lifestyle since 2017.

 Once you determine how much storage all your devices take up, double that number, and purchase two external USB drives around that size.
 Therefore, if all your device capacities add up to around 1TB (1 terabyte) in size combined, buy two 2TB USB drives.
 Doubling the amount of storage you currently need will allow for "future-proofing", meaning you will be able to continue to use these drives for additional data backup requirements for years to come.

-The reason two USB drives should be purchased is because the second one will be used to create a true secure backup of the data from all your devices.
+The reason two USB drives should be purchased is that the second one will be used to create a truly secure backup of the data from all your devices.
 Any data that exists only on one device at any given time is at risk.
 If such a device were to crash or get damaged, it could be costly or impossible to retrieve the data.

 In an inconspicuous spot underneath the new USB hard drives, take a marker and write the number "1" on one drive, and the number "2" on the other.
 This will help identify your primary and secondary drives in the future, without having to plug them in.